All Episodes

 All things we now know to be true.

-Joining us now, Fox News, investigative reporter Sarah Carter, Joe DeGenova of De Genova and Tunsing, uh welcome uh both of you to the program.
+Joining us now, Fox News, investigative reporter Sarah Carter, Joe DeGenova of DeGenova and Tunsing.

-We have some news that we have been following the the House Intel Permanent Select Committee on Intelligence demanding that the FBI and the DOJ finally comply with their committee subpoena to review documents pertaining to the Bureau's Russia investigation, and particularly they want the Committee to turn over unredacted versions of the original investigative document known as the electronic communication that launched the FBI counterintelligence investigation into the whole Russia issue.
+The House Intel Permanent Select Committee on Intelligence demanding that the FBI and the DOJ finally comply with their committee subpoena to review documents pertaining to the Bureau's Russia investigation.

-That and of course the question of well, should a president, a sitting president, when there's no underlying crime be talking to a special counsel.
+That, and of course, the question of, well, should a president, a sitting president, when there's no underlying crime, be talking to a special counsel.

-We start with Joe de Geneva.
+We start with Joe DeGenova.

 Joe, collusion A is not a crime.

-Firing Comey is not a crime, uh, hoping that General Flynn doesn't get in trouble after 35 years of military service.
+Hoping that General Flynn doesn't get in trouble after 35 years of military service, that's not a crime.

 What should the White House and the lawyers for the White House do?

-I'm not speaking for the President, but I can tell you this.
+I'm not speaking for the president, but I can tell you this.

 And the reason is very simple.

-The president is said to be a subject, that is a person whose conduct is within the scope of the grand jury's investigation.
+That is, a person whose conduct is within the scope of the grand jury's investigation.

 That's pure crap.